-HR Compliance Checklist: What Business Owners Need to Know
+HR Compliance: What Business Owners Need to Know

 Companies of all sizes face increasing HR complexities as the number of employment laws and regulations are on the rise, and the risk of penalties for non-compliance has perhaps never been greater.
 When developing HR policies and procedures, business owners should know, for example, that:

-- An employer must be in compliance with all applicable federal, state, and local laws and regulations.
+- An employer must follow employment laws, including applicable federal, state, and local regulations.

 - A business may be subject to an audit from an enforcing agency that may levy fines and penalties for non-compliance.